bglarkin/wwp_terpenes/terpenes_indicators.md

 - **Constitutive terpenes after rust inoculation segregate along whether seedlings were treated with symbionts.
 There is minimal effect of resistance class.
-Levopiramic, neoabietic, and dehydroabietic, are consistent terpenes in this group.**
+Levopiramic, neoabietic, and dehydroabietic are consistent terpenes in this group.**
 - **Abietic and palustric acids were associated with EMF (both EMF and EMF+FFE treatments) across resistance classes among the rust